-Officials: Nearly half of Puerto Rico clients without power
+3+ months after Maria, barely half of Puerto Rico has power

-SAN JUAN, Puerto Rico – Puerto Rico authorities said Friday that nearly half of power customers in the U.S. territory still lack electricity more than three months after Hurricane Maria.
+SAN JUAN, Puerto Rico – Puerto Rico authorities said Friday that nearly half of power customers in the U.S. territory still lack electricity more than three months after Hurricane Maria, sparking outrage among islanders who accuse the government of mismanaging its response to the Category 4 storm.

 Continue Reading Below

-Officials said 55 percent of the nearly 1.5 million customers have power, marking the first time the government has provided that statistic since the Category 4 storm hit on Sept.
+Officials said 55 percent of the nearly 1.5 million customers have power, marking the first time the government has provided that statistic since Maria hit on Sept.
 20 with winds of up to 154 mph.
-Officials had previously reported power generation, which stands at nearly 70 percent of pre-storm levels.
+Officials had previously reported only power generation, which stands at nearly 70 percent of pre-storm levels.

-"The damage was severe," power company spokesman Geraldo Quinones told The Associated Press.
-"A lot of work remains."
+"It's just extraordinary that it is still so far away from being 100 percent recovered," said Susan Tierney, a senior adviser for Denver-based consulting company Analysis Group who testified before a U.S. Senate committee on efforts to restore power in Puerto Rico.
+"I'm not aware of any time in recent decades since the U.S. has electrified the entire economy that there has been an outage of this magnitude."

-One of Puerto Rico 78 municipalities remains entirely without power, and it's unclear when some electricity will be restored to the central mountain town of Ciales.
+One of Puerto Rico's 78 municipalities remains entirely without power, and it's unclear when some electricity will be restored to the central mountain town of Ciales.
 Crews this week restored power for the first time to parts of the southeast coastal town of Yabucoa, which received the first hit from Maria.

-Quinones said power remains out across the island equally, although he wasn't able to immediately say what percentage of businesses and homes now have electricity.
+Among those still in the dark is Christian Pagan, 58, who lives near the capital of San Juan and said it was the government's fault that a large number of people still don't have power.

+"Everybody saw that the devastation was great, but I don't understand why they're trying to sell people something that's not real," he said of the explanations the government has provided as to why power has not been fully restored.
+"The first month was lost to bureaucracy and an uncoordinated reaction."

 Continue Reading Below